How to Use Composer on FastComet Shared Hosting (2022 Updated)

 The default port for the MySQL service – 3306 on all our packages.

-After few seconds you will get a message that the assets are installed for the used bundles and with that, the installation is finished.
+After a few seconds, you will get a message that the assets are installed for the used bundles, and with that, the installation is finished.

-Composer is a must have tool for all those folks who need to build their projects in the speed of light simply skipping the process of deploying multiple packages, plugins, configurations and so on.
-Thanks to our well-experienced System Administrators we are able to provide Composer on all our packages from this point on.
+Composer is a must-have tool for all the folks who need to build their projects with the speed of light, skipping the process of deploying multiple packages, plugins, configurations, and so on.
+We hope this post gave you a general idea of how to use composer on shared hosting.
+Thanks to our well-experienced System Administrators, we are able to provide Composer on all our packages.

-Do you have any other suggestions for tools you would like us to implement on our Shared Hosting Environment?
-Let us know what you think about the Composer use and how beneficial is that for your php projects.
+Do you have any other suggestions for tools you would like us to implement in our Shared Hosting Environment?
+Use the comment section to let us know what you think about the Composer use and how beneficial it is for your PHP projects.

 The latest tips and news from the industry straight to your inbox!